RJMurg/SIM/README.md

-# SIMmer
+# SIM
 ## A Shop Inventory Managment system.

-SIMmer was created while working at a convenience shop.
+SIM was created while working at a convenience shop.
 We had a book used to keep track of product expiry dates, but it was a pain to use.
-SIMmer was created to make the process of keeping track of product expiry dates easier.
+SIM was created to make the process of keeping track of product expiry dates easier.

-SIMmer is a Node app using LowDB, ETA and Express to create a simple web app that can be used to keep track of product expiry dates.
+SIM is a Node app using LowDB, ETA and Express to create a simple web app that can be used to keep track of product expiry dates.

 ### Requirements
 - Node.js